COSC3020/mergesort-megrose10/README.md

 its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

 In my code, I include 4 for loops, which would be $O(n^4)$, this would be the overall worst case since it runs over each element multiple times.
-So, the worst runtime would be ∈ $Θ(n^4)$.
+So, the worst runtime would be ∈ $Θ(n^4)$, which is much worse than mergesort recursively and not in place.